-The Adler School of Professional Psychology and its Institute on Social Exclusion (ISE), in joint sponsorship with the University of Illinois (UIC) College of Medicine at Chicago and the UIC Jane Addams College of Social Work, hosted "The Social Determinants of Urban Mental Health: Paving the Way Forward” on Sept.
+The Adler University and its Institute on Social Exclusion (ISE), in joint sponsorship with the University of Illinois (UIC) College of Medicine at Chicago and the UIC Jane Addams College of Social Work, hosted "The Social Determinants of Urban Mental Health: Paving the Way Forward” on Sept.
 19-20, 2012.
 The two-day conference that brought leading global experts on the social determinants of mental health to Chicago—and generated significant discussion throughout the meeting and online about the challenges confronting urban well-being.

 Read the final conference proceedings, including a recap of all presentations and speaker bios.

 See Day One conference highlights in tweets, photos, video and presentations.